 A five-year-old Indian boy gets lost on the streets of Calcutta, thousands of kilometers from home.
-He survives many challenges before being adopted by a couple in Australia; 25 years later, he sets out to find his lost family.
+He survives many challenges before being adopted by a couple in Australia.
+25 years later, he sets out to find his lost family.

 Following the assassination of President John F. Kennedy, First Lady Jacqueline Kennedy fights through grief and trauma to regain her faith, console her children, and define her husband's historic legacy.

 An uncle is obliged to return home to care for his nephew after his brother dies.
-Unknowing he is to be the guardian, he struggles with the decision.
+Not knowing that he has been named guardian, he struggles with the decision.
 Throughout the movie he recounts past memories that caused him to leave Manchester and distance himself from his past.

 181 of 292 people found this review helpful.